AmaimaKhalidSethi/AmaimaKhalidSethi/README.md

 - Detection engineering validation

 The project bridges offensive tradecraft with defensive visibility to study attacker behavior from a Blue Team perspective.

 ---

-### **Nexus-Security**

-An AI-powered intelligence platform that streamlines the discovery, categorization, and management of Linux command-line security tools.

-Designed to reduce analyst search time while improving tool selection through intelligent retrieval.

----